Welcome to the podcast of the Lotus Eaters for Tuesday, the 14th of October, 2025.

 When I was watching Predator, I was like, yeah, I feel fully materialized in this.

-Arnold Schwarzenegger's rippled or you know, ripped and wandering around.
+Arnold Schwarzenegger's rippled, you know, ripped and wandered around.

 I'm like, yeah, yeah, that's me.

-Apparently, the film Alien was written for a man, and then they decided to put in Sigorney Weaver and they didn't change a single line of dialogue.
+Apparently the film Alien was written for a man and then they decided to put in Sigorne Weaver and they didn't change a single line of dialogue.

 That's how you do it then, I guess.

-But um, but anyway, yeah, she she carries on, she complains about bong girls, and she's oh the male gays has always been around.
+She complains about bomb girls and she's like, oh, the male gaze has always been around.

-Um but of course this comes from feminist theory, coined by film critic Laura Mulvey in 1975.
+But of course, this comes from feminist theory, coined by film critic Laura Mulvey in 1975.

-First things I noticed as a kid is that on magazines aimed at men, they have an attractive woman on the cover.
+so you can see this is just entirely archaic because she's like oh no women look attractive and women like the first things i noticed as a kid is that on magazines aimed at men they have an attractive woman on the cover Yes.

 Yes.